 What can I do to prevent future attacks?

 There is not much you can do to prevent suffering from hiccups in the future.
 If you are on a medical management program, continue management under the guidance of your care provider.
 For transient attacks of hiccups, try the home/anecdotal remedies listed above.

-Everyone gets hiccups sometime.
-They annoy us briefly and passes quickly.
+Everyone gets hiccups sometimes.
+They annoy us briefly and pass quickly.
 When they persist they severely pose an issue to our activities of daily living impacting our lives negatively.
-Chronic hiccups can leave us; fatigued, with sleep disorders, dehydration and depressed.
-Post-surgically, hiccupping can lead to poor wound healing due to constant pressure on the surgical site.
+Chronic hiccups can leave us; fatigued, with sleep disorders, dehydration, and depressed.
+Post-surgically, hiccuping can lead to poor wound healing due to constant pressure on the surgical site.